top of page

 • Duration: this is a full day excursion, so allow for an entire day.

-• Level of difficulty: moderate. *Cross-trainer shoes or light hiking boots with good traction are a must!
+• *Cross-trainer shoes or light hiking boots with good traction are a must!

 Castelmezzano